shahbazm788/stylo-dash-pro-docs/docs/theming.md

 This guide will walk you through every aspect of theme customization, from simple color changes to creating entirely new themes.
 Since this dashboard uses **Styled Components**, all theme properties are accessible instantly throughout your application via the `theme` object.

 ---
+** ✨ Try Before You Edit (Live Customizer) **
+Before you dive into the code, you can experiment with themes and colors in real-time using our Built-in Live Customizer.
+●Launch the App and look for the Settings/Gear Icon on the dashboard.
+●Use the Theme Switcher to toggle between Light, Dark, and System modes.
+●Select from Color Presets or use the Custom Color Picker to see your brand colors applied instantly across all components, charts, and buttons.
+●Once you find your perfect combination, follow the steps below to make those changes permanent in your codebase.
+●💡 Pro Tip: The Live Customizer uses the same theme tokens defined in the files below.
+It’s the fastest way to "prototype" your brand identity.

 ## **📁 Theme Structure Overview**